pybamm-team/PyBaMM/INSTALL-LINUX.md

 ```bash
 python setup.py install_odes --sundials-src=<path/to/sundials/source>
 ```
-By default, the sundials are installed in a `sundials` directory located at the root of the PyBaMM package.
+By default, sundials is installed in a `sundials` directory located at the root of the PyBaMM package.
 You can provide another location by using the `--sundials-inst=<path/to/other/location>` option.

 If you are installing `scikits.odes` within a virtual environment, the `activate` script will be automatically